srtipo/coranos.github.io/bananos/beauty/BananoFoundationAndEmpire-2018-08/index.md

 ### Rules (Required)

+1. All participants must be of legal age (18+)
-	1- Todos los participantes deben ser mayores de edad.
-(18+) 1- All participants must be of legal age (18+)
+(es) Todos los participantes deben ser mayores de edad.
+(18+)

+2. All photos and videos must be legal, and you agree the contest can use them for the contest, visible to the public (not just to judges).
-	2- Todas las fotos y videos tienen que ser legales y accede a que el concurso los use y sean visibles para el público (no sólo para los jueces).
+(es) Todas las fotos y videos tienen que ser legales y accede a que el concurso los use y sean visibles para el público (no sólo para los jueces).

-	2- All photos and videos must be legal, and you agree the contest can use them for the contest, visible to the public (not just to judges).
+3. Avoid including anything that would help someone harrass you, like your street address.

-	3- Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
+(es) Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
-	3- Avoid including anything that would help someone harrass you, like your street address.

 ### Juicios y lineas de tiempo